fzingg/hyperloop-showcase/README.md

 A few things to notice in the code above:

-We add React Bootstrap components simply by `ReactBootstrap::Name` where `Name` is the JavaScriot component you want to render.
+We add React Bootstrap components simply by `ReactBootstrap::Name` where `Name` is the JavaScript component you want to render.
 All the components are documented in the React Bootstrap [documentation](https://react-bootstrap.github.io/components.html)

 See with `div.container` we are mixing in CSS style which will compile into `<div class='container'>`

 Also notice how I have added an `.on(:click)` event handler to the `MenuItem` component while setting `href: '#'` as this will allow us to handle the event instead of navigating to a new page.

 So far we have a very basic application which is looking OK and showing a video.
 Time to do something a little more interesting.
 How about if we add Post and Comment functionality which will let us explore Reactive Record!

 ## Using Reactrb Reactive Record